syncfusion-content/blazor-docs/blazor/rich-text-editor/accessibility.md

 ### Custom key configuration

-Customize the key configuration for the keyboard interaction of Rich Text Editor using the [KeyConfigure](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_KeyConfigure) property.
+Customize the key configuration for the keyboard interaction of the Rich Text Editor using the [KeyConfigure](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_KeyConfigure) property.

 In the following code block, customize the bold and italic, toolbar actions with **ctrl+1**, **ctrl+2** respectively.